-I urge you to ask for amendments to the currently proposed zoning code being brought to the Neighborhoods Planning and Development committee on Dec.
+Please seek amendments to the proposed zoning code being brought to the Neighborhoods Planning and Development committee on Dec.
 9th.
-The zoning code proposed for data centers, as currently drafted, is insufficient in protecting the interests and health of everyday Kansas Citians.
+The zoning code proposed for data centers, as currently drafted, is insufficient in protecting the interests and health of Kansas Citians.